bdevoghel/embedded-ai-gesture-recognition/README.md

 ## Building and Flashing the MCU
 The [Makefile](/Makefile) at the root should allow to build and flash the MCU with the `build` and `flash` targets respectively.
-Big insiration was taken from [Google's Codelabs tutorial](https://codelabs.developers.google.com/codelabs/sparkfun-tensorflow).
+Big inspiration was taken from [Google's Codelabs tutorial](https://codelabs.developers.google.com/codelabs/sparkfun-tensorflow).